By: Megan Van Laar, M.A., CCC-SLP

 One of our awesome Learning Specialists just posted a great blog post on games that are helpful for all learning skills.
 You will see that some of our suggestions overlap.
 That just goes to show that learning can be fun!
 Read her post here.

-Enrichment Therapy & Learning Center, P.C. has locations in Coralville and Urbandale, Iowa.
-We provide individual speech language therapy and tutoring.
-We also offer a unique group called the Language Enriching Academic Program (LEAP).
+Megan is a Speech-Language Pathologist at Enrichment Therapy and Learning Center.
+ETLC has locations in the Iowa City, IA area and Des Moines, IA area.
+We provide individual speech language therapy and tutoring as well as offer a unique group, the Language Enrichment Academic Program (LEAP).
 At Enrichment Therapy and Learning Center our passion is to help kids achieve effective communication skills and gain academic success.
 Contact us for more information on how we can help your child succeed.

 1210 Jordan Street, Suite 2A